 Total Maximum Daily Loads (TMDLs)

-You can think of a TMDL like you might a special diet.
-If a person has a cholesterol level that is too high, the doctor would be likely to recommend a restricted diet of high cholesterol foods.
-The patient would be evaluated to determine how high their cholesterol is and their current consumption might be examined to see what particular foods might be eliminated.
+A TMDL is like a diet for a waterway.
+If a person has high cholesterol, for example, their doctor might recommend a restricted diet.
+The patient would be evaluated to determine how high their cholesterol is and their current consumption might be examined to see what foods should be eliminated.
 A plan is put in place for the patient to help reduce their cholesterol level to a healthy standard.

 The TMDL works the same way.
-A water-body is determined to have too high of a level of a particular pollutant.
+A water body is determined to have too high of a level of a particular pollutant.
 The TMDL describes the watershed, identifies likely sources for the pollutant, and identifies opportunities to reduce the amount of pollutant to meet the accepted standard.
 Each pollutant requires a separate TMDL.
-TMDL Implementation Plans, as developed, will be listed below.

 We All Contribute

-Since each of us contribute pollutants to our waterways through the cars we drive, the sewage we produce, and the choices we make for in home and lawn care, we can also decide to help.
+Since each of us contribute pollutants to our waterways through the cars we drive, the sewage we produce, and the choices we make for in home and lawn care, we can also help.
 The Watershed Management Program is leading a collaborative effort with citizens, businesses and watershed organizations to develop Small Watershed Action Plans (SWAPs) for each of the County's watersheds.
 Support Baltimore County’s efforts and check in with your local watershed association to find out ways you can protect your local stream.
-Baltimore County’s programs for storm water retention and their requirements for stream set backs are also providing additional protection for waterways and helping reduce pollutant loads in County waterways.
+Baltimore County’s programs for stormwater retention and their requirements for stream setbacks are also providing additional protection for waterways and helping reduce pollutant loads in County waterways.

-You can find TMDL reports for other areas in Baltimore County and across the state at the Maryland Department of the Environment's website.
+You can find TMDL reports for other areas in Baltimore County and across the state from the Maryland Department of the Environment.

 Watershed Management and Monitoring